ktaranov/sqlserver-kit/Articles/README.md

 [Downgrading the SQL Server Edition of a Dev Environment]:https://www.littlekendra.com/2016/11/15/downgrading-the-sql-server-edition-of-a-dev-environment/
 [Date Math In The WHERE Clause]:https://www.brentozar.com/archive/2016/12/date-math-clause/
 [Why is This Partitioned Query Slower?]:https://www.brentozar.com/archive/2015/09/why-is-this-partitioned-query-slower/
+[A Beginner’s Guide to the True Order of SQL Operations]:https://blog.jooq.org/2016/12/09/a-beginners-guide-to-the-true-order-of-sql-operations/
+[Logical Query Processing: What It Is And What It Means to You]:http://sqlmag.com/sql-server/logical-query-processing-what-it-and-what-it-means-you
+[Forcing a Parallel Query Execution Plan]:http://sqlblog.com/blogs/paul_white/archive/2011/12/23/forcing-a-parallel-query-execution-plan.aspx